Ordering · 6 min read

 Order status and lifecycle

-Every state an order moves through from submission to handoff, what each transition signals, and how the customer, kitchen, runner, and admin each see it.
+Every state an order moves through from submission to handoff, what each transition signals, and how the guest, kitchen, runner, and admin each see it.

 Who this is for